akaBrotherNature/ImportMusicPlaylistToPlex/README.md

 ## Instructions

+[Download the script by clicking here](https://github.com/ben516209/ImportMusicPlaylistToPlex/archive/v1.zip) and extract the zip file.

 Open the file "ImportMusicPlaylistToPlex.ps1" in a text editor.
 At the top of the file is a section called "variables".

 You will need to set the following variables: $PlexUsername, $PlexPassword to your Plex username and password.